 back to the 18th century.

-The two best known utopian colonies founded by firms
+The three best known utopian colonies founded by Finns

-are Sointula in Canada and Colonia Finlandesa in Argentina.
+are Sointula in B.C., Canada, Colonia Finlandesa in Argentina and Penedo in Brazil.

 were, however, almost twenty similar ventures in different